Learn how to create a year-long math journal center in kindergarten.

 Since my students were no longer taking home worksheets daily, I needed a way to have students share their math journal work.

-I sent them home in a Ziploc bag with a note attached so parents knew how to talk through their child’s work with them and to return them back to school.
+I sent them home in a Ziploc bag with a note stapled to the inside so parents knew how to talk through their child's work with them and to return them back to school.

 You could also take photos of student journal entries (or teach them to do it) and upload them to their SeeSaw portfolios (or some other digital sharing platform like Classdojo or Bloomz).

 Parents were able to use the directions on the prompts, the work, and my emoji faces to get a good feel for their child's work in math.

 How to keep it simple